sghosh89/WP2/DATA/README.txt

 	for BBS, for_BioTIME, for_BioTIMEx, for_swisslake, for_RivFishTIME, for_zoop_2014, for_insectRoel2020

 	For our analysis, we considered annual abundance timeseries (1979-2019) for a total of 1,826 communities: birds (n=1,246) and fish (n=580).
+Data for other taxa were not sufficient enough to carry out the structural equation modeling.
-	A metadata summary for these 1,826 communities	is provided as a csv file.
+	A metadata summary for those 1,826 communities	is provided as a csv file.

 For climate data: see folders "CHELSA_v2", "wrangled_env_data".